prashant-pilla/prashant-pilla/README.md

 # 💫 About Me:

 🔭 I’m currently working on
-A biometric-based, on-chain identity system to verify real contributions in code—solving the credibility gap in hiring with provable, non-transferable work history.
+A biometric-based, on-chain identity system to verify real contributions in code, solving the credibility gap in hiring with provable, non-transferable work history.

 👯 I’m looking to collaborate on
 Early-stage AI/Web3 tools, DAO infrastructure, hackathons, and bold ideas that blend real-world impact with emerging tech.